-The School of Economics and Finance is pleased to offer up to 20 scholarships valued from £2,000 to £10,000, to outstanding applicants from the MSc Economics programme.
+The School of Economics and Finance is pleased to offer up to 20 scholarships to outstanding applicants from the MSc Economics programme, valued from full Scholarship for the best applicants with a first class degree, with other varied amounts based on the below criteria.

-Scholarships will be awarded on purely on the basis of demonstrated potential for academic excellence on the programme applied.
+Scholarships will be awarded on purely on the basis of demonstrated potential for academic excellence on the programme applied and .
 The potential for excellence will be judged to be demonstrated if the application:

 Tel: +44(0)20 7882 8848